Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
-When setting up a new Delta Live Tables pipeline in Databricks, which of the following components must be explicitly specified?
+When setting up a new lakeflow declarative pipeline in Databricks, which of the following components must be explicitly specified?

 (Note: Please refer to Databricks documentation for comprehensive details on mandatory and optional configurations.)